 It’s easy to think of a big goal/vision.
 But when you break it down into smaller parts, you can assess how realistic that vision is and it gives you a roadmap for getting to the goal.
 Again, try to write as specifically as you can.
 Here’s how I set up mine:

-Notice how I didn’t just write the steps to reaching the goal.
-I made the goals based on a certain amount of time.
 Giving yourself a deadline makes sure that it gets accomplished within a reasonable amount of time.
-For example: I don’t know about you, but if I were given a homework assignment while being told to “finish it whenever”..
-I wouldn’t even take a second look.
+If I were given a homework assignment while being told to “finish it whenever”..
+I wouldn’t even take a second look for weeks.
+Giving yourself deadlines reminds you that it’s a priority that you don’t want to just push to the side.

 Make a checklist.